HydeZero/OtwArchiveHelper/README.md

 For AO3, the Terms of Service, specifically I.F. ("What you can't do"), state that you are NOT allowed:
 > "...to conduct any commercial activity, whether for direct or indirect commercial advantage, including (without limitation) making available any advertising, spam, or other solicitation, or scraping Content in order to commercialize it;..."

 This means that although you CAN scrape content, it has to be 100% non-commercial.
-As a result, it is HIGHLY advised to avoid putting ads in tools that use this project.
+As a result, don't put advertisements on apps using this, as it could be considered commercialization.

 ## Known Issues
 * Non-Canonical tags crash the program